tumagonx/nwjs_docs_old/How-to-use-3rd-party-node.js-modules-in-node-webkit.md

 ## 3rd party modules with C/C++ addons

-For modules containing [C/C++ addons](http://nodejs.org/docs/latest/api/addons.html) the situation is slightly different from the above, and more complex, because the ABI (application binary interface) of node-webkit differs from Node's ABI.
+For modules containing [C/C++ addons](http://nodejs.org/docs/latest/api/addons.html) the situation is slightly different from the above — and more complex — because the ABI (application binary interface) of node-webkit differs from Node's ABI.

 When such a module is installed for Node (with `npm install` command), `npm` uses its internal version of the [`node-gyp`](https://github.com/TooTallNate/node-gyp) tool to build the addons (from their source code) for Node.js.